erikrose/tinker/README.md

 To compile and run "Hello, world", run `make run`.

+## After a major OS update

+You might have to `opam upgrade` things.
+If you update just one thing, it'll say "Hey, you've got to recompile the rest because your system changed".
+Let it.

 ## To do
 * √ Be able to declare externals so we don't need any C.
     * √ We'd need strings too, though (or at least "bytes"), for printf's format string.
 So add externals support and support for multiple types.